snyderc08/DM2017/README.md

 condor_ rm -name scheddname -all

 where you can see the scheddname with the condor_q being something like lpcschedd3.fnal.gov if on cmslpc.
-Once the jobs are removed you need to go into Submit_batch.jdl and change the
+Once the jobs are removed you need to go into Submit_batch.jdl and change the request_memory but don't put it large, like over 10,000, to begin with or your jobs will take forever.
+Another way is to type:

+condor_qedit ID# RequestMemory 20,000

+ID# is the number on the side of your jobs when you run condor_q.
+There is a decimal place that you ignore including the number after the decimal.
+The 20,000 can be what ever you want to increase the memory to but remember if it is too big it will take for ever.

+Once it is edited you now have to release it from the hold by typing:

+condor_release ID#

+That should work and your skimmed root files should be in your eos.